jochen-schweizer/express-prom-bundle/README.md

 * **buckets**: buckets used for `http_request_duration_seconds` histogram
 * **percentiles**: percentiles used for `http_request_duration_seconds` summary
+* **ageBuckets**: ageBuckets configures how many buckets we will have in our sliding window for the summary
+* **maxAgeSeconds**: the maxAgeSeconds will tell how old an bucket can be before it is reset
 * **autoregister**: if `/metrics` endpoint should be registered.
 (Default: **true**)
 * **promClient**: options for promClient startup, e.g. **collectDefaultMetrics**.
 This option was added to keep `express-prom-bundle` runnable using confit (e.g. with kraken.js) without writing any JS code,